CorCanavan/calamity-kitchen/README.md

 ## Future Features
 I love the game *Zelda: Breath of the Wild* and plan on continuing to build out this app to be a resource for gamers who would like to keep track of recipes as well.
 Future features I want to add include:
-- A search bar that allows a user to search for an ingredient by typing it's name, in case they do not know the specific cooking effect
 - A My Recipes page with a form component that let's a user add recipes they've created, select which ingredients were used, and any additional comments or notes.
 - Option to delete Recipe Cards from the My Recipes page